The first step to enrolling in classes is to complete the application process found at GTCC's Path to Success.

 No refunds will be issued to students who withdraw from a course after the census date.

-For additional info regarding the refund policy, download the refund policy PDF.
+For additional information regarding the refund policy, download the refund policy PDF.

 The college refund policy is established by the NC General Assembly and is subject to change without notice.
 Please allow four to six weeks after the census date for a refund.